rkaunismaa/CUDA/README.md

 Damn the book 'Programming in Parallel with CUDA' is really good.
 Goes into a lot of detail.
 Interesting to realize [NVIDIA/Thrust](https://github.com/NVIDIA/thrust) is no longer being worked on as separate library but has been 'The Thrust repository has been archived and is now part of the unified nvidia/cccl repository' ...

+# Wednesday, May 29, 2024

+Continuing with "Programming in Parallel with CUDA"

+Why are my command line arguments defined in launch.json not being passed into the program??

+OK!
+Got it to work!